This blog post has been updated in Dec 19 to reflect the re-branding of NCOS to ‘Climate Active’.

 If your organisation is carbon neutral, then your EV charging points would be included in your carbon footprint.
 You may pursue carbon neutrality for stand-alone buildings or events, and where EV charging forms part of the scope of these activities, then it can also be carbon neutral.
 You may simply wish to be carbon neutral for your EV charging stations if these have separate metering or sub-metering.
 If this is data is not available, then you can get this information from your EVs, as most have the capability to track their energy consumption.

 The basics steps for becoming carbon neutral are to measure your carbon footprint, reduce it as much as possible and offset the rest through the purchase of carbon credits.
-Australian organisations can consider becoming carbon neutral under the National Carbon Offset Standard (NCOS), or you may simply purchase offsets for emissions within the boundaries of your carbon neutrality claim.
+Australian organisations can consider becoming carbon neutral under the Climate Active, or you may simply purchase offsets for emissions within the boundaries of your carbon neutrality claim.

 Strategy #4 – Switch to carbon neutral electricity